-The movement of kundalini is facilitated by a network of 72,000 nerve fibres called nadis, which crisscross the body, bearingprana to each and every cell.
-These nadis congregate at certain spots or plexes, running up the spine, which are known as chakras.
+The movement of kundalini is facilitated by a network of 72,000 nerve fibers called nadis, which crisscross the body, bearingprana to each and every cell.
+These nadis congregate at certain spots or plexes, running up the spine, which is known as chakras.

 The chakras influence, vitalize and control corresponding regions of the body.
 They also determine the quality of consciousness.
 For instance, if the swadhisthana is the most active chakra, the individual will be concerned with sexual pleasures.

 Though there are many chakras, there are seven principal ones.
 The mooladhara (coccyx), the seat of the kundalini, is the lowest of the chakras and is associated with basic security issues.
 Moving up, the swadhisthana (sacral plexus) is associated with sexual aspects.
 The third is the Manipura (solar plexus) associated with the digestive systems of the body.
 These three are the lower chakras which alone function as long as the individual remains at the level of the mundane.